hdShang/arxiv-daily/docs/cs-CL/2025-08-26/papers/250819359v1-reflective-agreement-combining-self-mixture-of-agents-with-a-sequenc.md

 ---
 layout: default
-title: Reflective Agreement: Combining Self-Mixture of Agents with a Sequence Tagger for Robust Event Extraction
+title: "Reflective Agreement: Combining Self-Mixture of Agents with a Sequence Tagger for Robust Event Extraction"
 ---

 # Reflective Agreement: Combining Self-Mixture of Agents with a Sequence Tagger for Robust Event Extraction